YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A short audio need can often be solved with earbuds or speakers.
 A long headset requirement may need a more specific plan based on your graft location and healing.
 Photos help because the question is visual.
 The clinic can see whether the band crosses grafts, whether scabs remain, and whether there is irritation in the donor area.

 The rule I use is direct.
-Keep anything that rubs or presses away from fresh grafts, use earbuds when you need audio early, return to over-ear headphones gradually after the grafts are stable, and stop immediately if the headset causes bleeding, pain, scab pulling, or visible irritation.
-The most suitable first headset is the one you barely need to adjust.
+Keep anything that rubs or presses away from fresh grafts, use earbuds when you need audio early, return to over ear headphones gradually after the grafts are stable, and stop immediately if the headset causes bleeding, pain, scab pulling, or visible irritation.
+The safest first headset is the one you barely need to adjust.